This post may contain affiliate links. Please see my disclosure policy for details.

 As it is a river island which is relatively new to mass tourism and not highly written about in travel guides I feel there is quite a few important things to know before you visit.

-I’m just going to cover some important travel tips in this post, but if you were after a more detailed guide for travelling to Majuli in 2018 – make sure you click here and read my ultimate guide!
+I’m just going to cover some important travel tips in this post, but if you were after a more detailed guide for travelling to Majuli – make sure you click here and read my ultimate guide!

 Majuli Island sits slap bang in the middle of the Brahmaputra River.
 Each year the river levels rise higher and causes major flooding which consumes a massive part of the island.
 Hundreds of homes washed away and lives taken in the process.
 The tribes here are at risk.